turbot/steampipe-plugin-azure/docs/tables/azure_nat_gateway.md

+---
+title: "Steampipe Table: azure_nat_gateway - Query Azure NAT Gateways using SQL"
+description: "Allows users to query Azure NAT Gateways."
+---

-# Table: azure_nat_gateway
+# Table: azure_nat_gateway - Query Azure NAT Gateways using SQL

-NAT gateway provides outbound internet connectivity for one or more subnets of a virtual network.
-Once NAT gateway is associated to a subnet, NAT provides source network address translation (SNAT) for that subnet.
-NAT gateway specifies which static IP addresses virtual machines use when creating outbound flows.
+Azure NAT (Network Address Translation) Gateway is a resource that provides outbound internet connectivity for virtual networks.
+The NAT gateway sends outbound traffic from a virtual network to the internet.
+It also enables you to configure a static, outbound public IP address, which can be used for the services in your virtual network.

+## Table Usage Guide

+The 'azure_nat_gateway' table provides insights into NAT Gateways within Azure Networking.
+As a Network Engineer, explore NAT Gateway-specific details through this table, including subnet details, IP configuration, and associated metadata.
+Utilize it to uncover information about NAT Gateways, such as those with specific IP configurations, the subnet relationships, and the verification of IP addresses.
+The schema presents a range of attributes of the NAT Gateway for your analysis, like the NAT Gateway ID, creation date, subnet count, and associated tags.

 ## Examples

 ### Basic info
+Explore the basic information of your Azure NAT Gateway to understand its provisioning state and type.
+This can be useful in managing resources and troubleshooting potential issues.

 ```sql
 select